 Millions of dogs eat and are thriving on grain-free dog food.
 FDA’s investigation focuses on certain ingredients that figure more prominently in some pet food products labeled as grain-free, including legumes like peas or lentils, other legume seeds, and potatoes.
 FDA has not identified any established link between certain ingredients and incidents of DCM.

 The exact cause of these cases of DCM is still unknown and may be the result of many factors, including a recipe formulation and processing, and your individual pet.
 If you have a question about your dog’s food, we recommend that you contact the manufacturer to learn more, and visit “Nutrition from Nose to Tail” to learn more about the nutrition in a dog food recipe.

-Pet food recipes that are formulated to provide complete and balanced nutrition offer the essential nutrients that a pet requires for his or her specific life stage, and at the proper levels.
-The ingredients used in pet food will help to deliver those nutrients, and some ingredients may help deliver multiple nutrients.
-When developing a recipe, pet food makers consider many factors, such as an ingredient’s nutrient profile, its role in helping the food hold shape, flavor, digestibility and shopper preference.
+Pet food recipes that are formulated to provide complete and balanced nutrition offer the essential nutrients that a pet requires for its specific life stage, and at the proper levels.
+The ingredients used in dog food will help to deliver those nutrients, and some ingredients may help deliver multiple nutrients.
+When developing a dog food recipe, pet food makers consider many components, such as an ingredient’s nutrient profile, its role in helping the food hold shape, flavor, digestibility and shopper preference.

 Yes.
-As makers of the sole source of nutrition for America’s pets, PFI members hold pet food safety as the number one priority.
+As makers of the sole source of nutrition for America’s pets, PFI members make pet food safety their top priority.
 U.S. pet food makers use ingredients that have been accepted by the FDA, meet the agency’s Generally Recognized as Safe (GRAS) standard, or have been recognized by the Association of American Feed Control Officials (AAFCO).
 For more information about how pet food and its ingredients are regulated, click here.